-- OXO Good Grips Cold Brew Coffee Maker, $49.95 on Amazon
+- OXO Good Grips Cold Brew Coffee Maker, $49.95 from Amazon

-- Tiny Footprint Coffee’s Organic Cold Press Elixir, $12.65 on Amazon
+- Tiny Footprint Coffee’s Organic Cold Press Elixir, $13.64 from Amazon

 How I Learned to Love Cold Brew (But Not the Price)

 As far back as I can remember, my grandma was always pushing coffee.
 She loves the stuff and, for reasons unknown, wanted her people to love it too.
 So, when we’d come visit, she’d ask my dad (her son) and my mom, both non-coffee-drinkers, if they’d come around and started to drink coffee yet.
 Invariably, the answer was no. Then, as my sister and I got older, she started asking us about whether we consumed any java.
 Regardless of our answer, she’d often ask us if we’d like a cup.
 Invariably, the answer was also no. I suppose since my folks didn’t drink it, we never had it in the house, and we never really got into it.

 Then something miraculous happened.
 My wife and I had a baby.
 Our beautiful baby boy was amazing.
 In fact, one of the most amazing things about him, at least early on, was how little he slept.
 I’m told this was my penance for the sleeping habits of my younger years.
 Regardless, the sleep patterns of my son were not conducive to my early morning work schedule at the time, so I did what any normal person would do—I drank coffee.